 Is lactate threshold the same as anaerobic threshold?

 For the purposes of what most of us use it for, we can probably just pretend they are the same.
 In reality, they are slightly different.
 While lactate threshold refers to that increasing rate of blood lactate, anaerobic threshold usually refers to the point where the body shifts to using predominately carbohydrate for energy.

 I’ll back up for a second here to hopefully simplify this.
 When you’re exercising for more than a few seconds, your body is always using a mixture of carbohydrate and fat.
 Ideally, it’d be great if we could just tell our body to only use fat since we have way more of that stored compared to carbohydrate.
 Unfortunately, there’s no way to do that.

 Each person will be slightly different in terms of the precise percentage of fat versus carbs used, with mostly fat being used in lower intensity exercise.
 At some point of higher intensity, the body needs help keeping up with the energy needs of the muscles.
-In order to keep up with the demands, the body must augment the aerobic production (fat) with that anaerobic production (carbs).
+In order to keep up with the demands, the body must augment the aerobic production (primarily fat) with that anaerobic production (carbs).

-So you can see that there are connections here with lactate threshold, since the rise in lactate itself is a byproduct of carbohydrate metabolism.
+So you can see that there are connections here with lactate threshold, since the rise in lactate itself is a byproduct of anaerobic carbohydrate metabolism.
 That said, there are complexities that do not make these the exact same thing in exercise science.
 But for probably 95% of us, don’t worry about the difference between the two!

 How do I do a lactate threshold test?

 You can get this done at an exercise lab where they take blood from you and measure your lactate levels during exercise.
 But for most of us, that’s expensive and unnecessary.
 Instead, try a lactate threshold field test.